Stake review from an experienced and long term globally diversified investor. Learn about Stake fees, Stake Black and is Stake legit?

 Non-stake USD transfers: $5 fee applies to all transfers of USD into your account that are not initiated by Stake’s Foreign exchange system on the Stake platform

-Bank processing fee: $2 is charged (on top of FX fee) for withdrawals from your Stake account.
+Bank processing fee: $2 is charged (on top of FX fee) when you withdraw money from your Stake account.

 Share transfer fees: Stake charge some significant fees for transferring your US stocks into or out of your Stake account.
 ACATS transferrs into stake are free, but DTC transfers are $15 per position.
 Transferring out of Stake to another broker is where this gets expensive, with ACATS transfers costing $100 and DTC transfers at $15 per position.